HelviraG/conferences.resources/silent_figures/sections/PaperAssets.md

   <div style="margin-top: 40px"></div>

-  ###### 📰 Understanding the Challenges Faced by Neurodiverse Software Engineering Employees: Towards a More Inclusive and Productive Technical Workforce  {#challenges-faced}
+  ###### 📰 Understanding the Challenges Faced by Neurodiverse Software Engineering Employees: Towards a More Inclusive and Productive Technical Workforce

   <table>
     <tbody>